Drug Policy Facts

 Any questions?
 Use this link to email us..

-According to data available for analysis on Nov.
-7, 2021, in the 12-month period from May 1, 2020 through April 30, 2021, a total of 97,990 people are reported to have died from a drug overdose.
-Those data are incomplete however and the CDC predicts that the final number of deaths for that period will be 100,306.
+The CDC further reports, using data available for analysis on June 5, 2022, that in the 12-month period that ended January 31, 2022, at least 103,572 people in the US are reported to have died from drug overdose and toxins in the supply of banned drugs.
+These data are incomplete and the CDC predicts that the final number of overdose deaths in that 12-month period will be 107,375.

 Since it first went online in 1998 as Drug War Facts, Drug Policy Facts provides reliable information from authoritative sources, with full citations, on important issues related to drug control policies and the failed drug war.
 It is updated continuously by its current Editor, Doug McVay.